seisman/academic-homepage/content/author/admin/_index.md

 organizations = [ { name = "Michigan State University", url = "https://msu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include distributed robotics, mobile computing and programmable matter."
+bio = "I'm a seismologist."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""